MetPX/sarracenia/doc/mesh_gts.rst

 Also, while brokers work well for the moderate volumes in use (hundreds of message per second per server) it is completely unclear if this is suitable as a wider Internet technology (ie. for the 10K problem).
-For now, this sort of feed is intended for sophisticated clients with a demonstrated need for real-time file services.
-Demonstrating scaling to an internet scale deployment is future work.
+For now, this sort of feed is intended for dozens or hundreds of sophisticated peers with a demonstrated need for real-time file services.
+Demonstrating scaling to internet scale deployment is future work.

 Note that AMQP has overhead and size limits that make it a poor fit for arbitrary file transfers.
 However, there are many other robust solutions for the file transfer problem.
-AMQP is best used only to transfer notifications of data, which can be very large in number but individually small, and not the data itself.
+AMQP is best used only to transfer notifications, which can be very large in number but small in volume, and not the data itself.